-This originally Brazilian, but adopted by Portugal, omnipresent after-dinner sweet, contains everything good, like condensed milk, cocoa powder, butter and then is covered with chocolate sprinkles.
+The first dessert to try in your education of Portuguese cuisine is the Brigadeiro.
+No, a military man was not lying atop the table, as its name would lead you to believe.
+This originally Brazilian, but adopted by Portugal, omnipresent after-dinner sweet, contains everything good, like condensed milk, cocoa powder, butter and then is covered with chocolate sprinkles and is typically Portuguese.

 In the 1940’s, the Portuguese government bought up many culturally important buildings before they were either destroyed or fell into disrepair, e.g. monasteries, castles, palaces.
 After restoration, they were opened as hotels for those to rest one’s head or fill one’s belly.

-When you order Alheira in Portugal, don’t assume that just because it’s called sausage that it contains pork.
+Try the Alheira, but don’t assume that just because it’s called sausage that it contains pork.
 During the inquisition, the Jews were given two choices – conversion or exile.
 Those who stayed and “converted” still practiced Judaism on the sly.
 In order to avoid detection by the Grand Inquisitor for not consuming pork products, Alheira was born.
 Looking identical to a regular link, Alheira has nary a porcine feature, but constructed from poultry or game.
 So delicious, it caught on and now all faiths enjoy it.

 Dominated by the threatening Bragança castle, this medieval jewel was settled as early as the 9th C and rumored to be the birthplace of Portugal.

+I was the guest of the Porto & Northern Portugal Tourism Board.
+To learn more the area, visit their website.
 TAP Portugal flies direct from London Gatwick to Porto twice daily, prices start at £43 one way including all taxes and surcharges.
 For further information, visit www.flytap.com or call 0345 601 0932.